Cray-HPE/docs-csm/operations/fm_on_baremetal/Redeploy_Fabric_Manager_Nodes.md

     The output should show `metal.no-wipe=0`.

-### 3. Redeploy the Fabric Manager nodes
+### 3. Redeploy the FMNs

-After updating BSS with the new image and setting `metal.no-wipe=0`, reboot the Fabric Manager nodes to apply the new image.
+After updating BSS with the new image and setting `metal.no-wipe=0`, reboot the FMNs to apply the new image.

 See [Reboot NCNs](../node_management/Reboot_NCNs_manual.md) for the procedure to reboot management nodes.